manxin-c/manxin-c.github.io/projectlist.md

 **March 2024-Present**

 #### Main experiments been done:
-* Make mutant constructs(PCR, transformation, expression)
+* Acquire the proteins (PCR, transformation, expression) with differnet vectors and distributions.
-* Mutants purification with FPLC&SEC
-* Test binding affinity with Alpha LISA & Anisotropy Florescence
+* Proteins purification with gravity columns & SEC.
-* Test methyltransferase activity.
+* Use Cryo-EM to elucidate the structure of this tetramer.

 #### Challenges & Solutions:
 1. Hard to find a proper buffer condition for Alpha LISA to decrease the disruption from non-specific interactions.